The Coral Walls a one-of-a-kind art piece was inspired by the Heart of Sharjah coral walls.

 Vol. 2

-In “The Coral Walls” series Volume 2, we wanted to unveil the Gulf Region’s maritime flora & fauna’s immersed harmony and bring it to your attention, using nothing but nature’s other mediums like hardwoods and finger coral skeletons brought together by resin.
+In “The Coral Walls” Sculpture Series Volume 2, we wanted to unveil the Gulf Region’s maritime flora & fauna’s immersed harmony and bring it to your attention, using nothing but nature’s other mediums like hardwoods and finger coral skeletons brought together by resin.

 Have you ever heard of subaqueous dunes before?
 If you live in the UAE, you must be familiar with sand dunes due to deserts in the region, but what if these dunes are underwater?
 Then, we call them “subaqueous dunes” common in oceans, seas, and rivers.
 For those who are into diving or snorkeling, you must have come across the unique beauty of subaqueous dunes.